danfuzz/bashy-lib/doc/arg-processor.md

 Short options consist of a single dash (`-`) followed by a single letter, and in this system such options are not allowed to accept values.

+Long options all start with two dashes (`--`), followed by a series of alphanumerics and more dashes, e.g. `--some-option`.
+In addition:

+* A single value can be passed to an option by following the option name with an equal sign (`=`) and the arbitrary value, e.g. `--some-option='my value'`.

+* Multiple values can be passed to an option by following the option name with a pair of square brackets and an equal sign (`[]=`) and then a series of space-separated words, with standard shell rules for quoting and escaping in order to pass special characters, e.g. `--some-option[]='this "and that"'`.

-Long options consist of two dashes (`--`) followed by a series of alphanumerics and more dashes.
-For options that accept one value (or more), the option name can be followed by an equal sign (`=`) and the option value.
-For options that accept _more_ than one value, the option can be followed by an open square bracket (`[`) and then a series of strings in shell syntax (including unquoted words if there are no special characters) and then a final `]`.
-This multi-value form will also work for options that don't allow values or allow only one (though there are probably few reasons to favor the form in those cases).
+  This multi-value form will also work for options that don't allow values or allow only one value (though there are probably few reasons to favor this form in those cases).

   The helper function `vals` is a convenient way to safely pass multiple values without having to worry about quoting hygiene.
 (That is, the helper handles it for you.)
+For example, `--some-option[]="$(vals "${myArray[@]}")"`.

 Special cases:
 * A single dash (`-`) is interpreted as a non-option argument.